Achievable logoAchievable logo

 2. The spotter assists as needed during lifts.

-3. Athlete performs warm-up sets with submaximal loads before attempting the 1RM.
+3. The athlete performs warm-up sets with submaximal loads before attempting the 1RM.

-4. Weight is progressively increased until the athlete reaches the maximal load within three to five attempts.
+4. Progressively increase the weight until the athlete reaches the maximal load within three to five attempts.

 1RM Bench pull